schmidtdominik/RecipeNet/README.md

 # RecipeNet

 This neural network can tell you which other ingredients you can add to your cooking recipes to improve them.
+You can read the full article [here](https://dominikschmidt.xyz/recipe-net) and get the used dataset [here](https://dominikschmidt.xyz/recipes-simplified-all).

 ![Maki image](assets/maki1.jpg)